vitejs/vite/docs/guide/env-and-mode.md

 Loaded env variables are also exposed to your client source code via `import.meta.env`.

-To prevent accidentally leaking env variables to the client, only variables prefixed with `VITE_` are exposed to your Vite-procssed code. e.g. the following file:
+To prevent accidentally leaking env variables to the client, only variables prefixed with `VITE_` are exposed to your Vite-processed code. e.g. the following file:

 ```
 DB_PASSWORD=foobar